 Takeaways

-- Single-Choice Early Action offers a statistical advantage.
-For the Class of 2030, the SCEA acceptance rate was 10.91%, compared to 3.81% in Regular Decision for the most recent completed cycle (Class of 2029).
+- Single-Choice Early Action offers a clear statistical advantage.
+For the Class of 2030, the SCEA acceptance rate was 10.91%, compared to just 3.24% for Regular Decision, more than three times higher.

-- Regular Decision remains highly competitive, with acceptance rates generally hovering between 3% and 5% in recent years.
+- Regular Decision remains highly competitive, with acceptance rates generally hovering between 3% and 4% in recent years, hitting 3.24% for the Class of 2030.

 - Given the intense competition, working with a college admissions expert can help you refine your strategy, strengthen your profile, and present the strongest possible application to Yale.